maxhallinan/notebook-2019/recursion-schemes/notes.md

 #### Histomorphism

-A histomorphims first descends to the leaves of the tree.
+A histomorphim first descends to the leaves of the tree.
 Then it works back up toward the root of the tree.
 As it does this, it builds up a second tree.
 This second tree mirrors the structure of the first tree.